What is bursitis, and how do you treat bursitis?

 These last two types of bursitis occur on the front of your knee and at the tip of your elbow.
 Most of the time these occur because you banged your knee or elbow on something hard.
 These can get big and painful.
 The best treatment for these types of bursitis is ice, compression wraps, anti-inflammatories, and time.

 With any type of bursitis it is worth seeing your orthopedic doctor so they can confirm the diagnosis and give you an appropriate personalized treatment plan.
 A combination of appropriate physical therapy, anti-inflammatories, and steroid injections are often all that is needed to get you better.
 Occasionally if all else fails then you may need surgery.
-If you have any questions that I didn’t answer, I encourage you to contact me.
+I see all types of bursitis as an orthopedic surgeon in Colorado Springs, and most get better without surgery.

 -Written by Dr. Daniel Paull